Praat notes

 Try to avoid very quiet recordings

-"Why does that make it noisy?"
+"Why do low levels make it noisy?"

 - record some gentle taps on the microphone but otherwise be quiet.